arcalot/arcalot.github.io/docs/arcaflow/workflows/expressions.md

 - `true`
 - `false`

 No other values are valid boolean literals.
-The values are case sensitive.
+The values are case-sensitive.

 ## Root reference